MoseleyBioinformaticsLab/SAGA_optimize/README.rst

-SAGA-optimize
+SAGA_optimize
 =============

-`SAGA-optimize` is a novel type of combined simulated annealing and genetic algorithm used to find the optimal solutions to a set of parameters based on a given energy function calculated using the set of parameters.
+`SAGA_optimize` is a novel type of combined simulated annealing and genetic algorithm used to find the optimal solutions to a set of parameters based on a given energy function calculated using the set of parameters.

 Citation
 ~~~~~~~~